centria/databases/src/content/part4.md

 # Properties of SQL

-In SQL there are many same elements as in programming: Types, statements and fucntions.
+In SQL there are many same elements as in programming: Types, statements and functions.
 We have seen many examples of SQL commands, but let's loon into the language a bit deeper.

 # Types